NextLevelTribe/dotnet-templates/templates/content/SolutionTemplates/CleanArchitecture-ClientServer/README.md

 ```

 ## Known Issues
-- In case of the test projects.
-The usual NuGet update and Visual Studio UI for managing NuGet packages does not work as expected with [MSTest.Sdk](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-mstest-sdk).
+- The usual NuGet update and Visual Studio UI for managing NuGet packages does not work as expected with [MSTest.Sdk](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-mstest-sdk).
 See this issue for more details: [NuGet#13127](https://github.com/NuGet/Home/issues/13127).
 Dependabot will handle updating the version in the global.json file.

 ## Build
-Run `dotnet build -tl` to build the solution.
+Run `dotnet build` to build the solution.

 ## Resources